akinmiday/FaceRecApp/README.md

   * LBPH face recognition
   * CSRT‐based tracking between detections (for efficiency)
   * Rate‐limited terminal alerts when a known face appears
+  * **Snapshot Service**: Automatically capture and save cropped images of recognized faces with overlaid names, logged to `snapshots/log.csv`.

 This README walks you through setup, configuration, training, and running the app.